-There are only a couple of handful Android OS for PC available in the software market those can be installed either on the bare PC system or Virtual Machine for having the Android experience without compromising base OS such as Windows 10/8/7.
+There are only a couple of handful Android OSs for PC available in the software market that can be installed either on the bare PC system or Virtual Machine for having the Android experience without compromising base OS such as Windows 10/8/7.

-Android is now one of the popular operating system available for small handheld devices like smartphones to big TVs.
+Android is now one of the popular operating systems available for small handheld devices like smartphones to big TVs.
 However, this smart OS somewhere still lacking behind when we talk about PC or Laptop computers.
-It is because Android primarily meant for smartphones.
-Although, there are few good emulators available those let you virtually install the Android OS on the Windows operating system but not on a bare machine such as Bluestack and Memu.
-Moreover, you can also use the Virtual Machines to use the Android OS for both Windows 10 or Linux PC to experience it before installing it as your primary OS.
+It is because Android-primarily meant for smartphones.
+Although, there are few good emulators available that let you virtually install the Android OS on the Windows operating system but not on a bare machine such as Bluestack and Memu.
+Moreover, you can also use the Virtual Machines to use the Android OS for both Windows 10 and Linux PC to experience it before installing it as your primary OS.

-In this article, we will talk about the free/opensource & best Android OS ( operating systems) for PC for both 64 bit & 32-bit systems.
+The year 2021 is about to go, thus we have updated this article for the upcoming 2022.
+In this article, we will talk about the free/open-source & best Android OS ( operating systems) for PC for both 64-bit & 32-bit systems.

 Android-x86 Project – Run Android on Your PC

-To get some feel like Windows OS, the user can Add the Taskbar which is a launcher comes with OS to get Start menu and recent apps tray in landscape devices.
-Furthermore, as there are no sensors in our PC systems to sense the portrait mode or landscape, developers enabled the ForceDefaultOrientation to run all portraits apps in landscape mode by default.
+To get some feel like Windows OS, the user can Add the Taskbar which is a launcher that comes with OS to get the Start menu and recent apps tray in landscape devices.
+Furthermore, as there are no sensors in our PC systems to sense the portrait mode or landscape, developers enabled ForceDefaultOrientation to run all portrait apps in landscape mode by default.

 Download: Android-x86 for PC

 BlueStack is not an operating system that we can install on a bare metal system.
 Instead, it is a popular and one of the best Android emulators.
 We can run it on any Windows Pc for having a full-fledged Android experience.

 However, it is resource demanding application therefore before using it your Windows system should have a good and reasonable configuration.